carstoid/A4578/content/pages/home.md

 title: Course Overview
 ---

-This is the course page for A4578-3 and 4, the required lab section for M. Arch, AAD and AUD students enrolled in A4577 [Geographic Information Systems](https://courseworks2.columbia.edu/courses/sis_course_id:PLANA4577_001_2019_3/assignments/syllabus).
+This is the course page for A4578-3 and 4, the required lab section for M. Arch, AAD and AUD students enrolled in Leah Meisterlin's A4577 [Geographic Information Systems](https://courseworks2.columbia.edu/courses/106786).

 In lab we will: